 Special education teachers act as lifelines for students with challenges.
 As more children are diagnosed with special needs, educators like you need to stay current on new research and techniques for teaching them effectively.
 Reading about new developments should become a regular part of your professional practice.

 When teaching special education students, engagement is key to success.
 Increasing interaction and a deeper understanding of materials can be a challenge unique to each student, especially when teaching students with a wide range of learning disabilities or disorders.
-Creativity can help...Read More
+Creativity...Read More

 The significance of hearing often goes underappreciated until it is no longer available, and for students who have lived their entire life with a hearing loss, education can prove challenging.
-Teachers must adapt to each classroom of students, and working with deaf or hard of hearing...Read More
+Teachers must adapt to each classroom of students, and working with deaf or hard of...Read More

 Learn what current students and alumni gained from the master's in special education.
 Hear what our students are saying. >>

 Download our guide to help you find a student teaching placement and understand the different roles and expectations of the experience.